-Results 1–9 of 9 for "Continuing Education Program"X related to "On Your Behalf: April 2010" Refine Your Search Refine Your Search TopicTherapy (2)Death & dying (1)Document TypeContinuing Education ProgramXYear2012 (1)2011 (2)2010 (1) Results 1–9 of 9 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Building Your Practice Through Interprofessional Collaboration With Health Care ProvidersLearn the business of practice strategies to overcome the challenges of interprofessional collaboration, including health care culture, training disconnects and institutional barriers.Continuing Education Program (October 2012)2.Becoming an Effective Psychotherapist: Adopting a Theory of Psychotherapy That's Right for You and Your ClientThe author skillfully presents the nine leading systems of psychotherapy, the underlying rationale and approach to treatment for each, and their seminal theorists.
+Results 1–9 of 9 for "Continuing Education Program"X related to "On Your Behalf: April 2010" Refine Your Search Refine Your Search TopicTherapy (2)Death & dying (1)Document TypeContinuing Education ProgramXYear2014 (2)2013 (2)2012 (1)2011 (2)2010 (1) Results 1–9 of 9 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.158: What Psychologists Need to Know About Human Trafficking---Identification, Tools, and ResourcesThis introductory workshop provides definitions and prevalence, an overview of the two categories of labor and sex trafficking, methodological issues related to research, underlying issues of vulnerability and risk factors, consequences and impact of trafficking on victims.Continuing Education Program (August 2014)2.107: Transitioning Your Psychology Practice to Medical Settings---Competencies, Models, and ContractsThis intermediate workshop reviews models of co-location and integration of psychology practices in private primary care and specialty medical settings.Continuing Education Program (August 2014)3.Building Your Practice Through Interprofessional Collaboration With Health Care ProvidersLearn the business of practice strategies to overcome the challenges of interprofessional collaboration, including health care culture, training disconnects and institutional barriers.Continuing Education Program (October 2012)4.Becoming an Effective Psychotherapist: Adopting a Theory of Psychotherapy That's Right for You and Your ClientThe author skillfully presents the nine leading systems of psychotherapy, the underlying rationale and approach to treatment for each, and their seminal theorists.
 Each chapter showcases a specific theory's therapeutic goals, its assumptions about the therapist–client relationship, client tasks, and the related change processes.
-Chapters end with thought-provoking journal exercises, learning tasks, and case examples, as well as a discussion of how each approach has evolved and is practiced today.Continuing Education Program (July 2010)3.The Clinician's Research Digest (CRD) (Newsletter-based Program)This Clinician's Research Digest (CRD) Independent Study program is based on the Clinician's Research Digest Newsletter, an APA monthly publication.
-The CRD program consists of 4 quarterly exams.
-Continuing Education Program 4.Creating OpportunitiesPsychologists have a large skill set that includes psychotherapy, assessment, consulting, teaching, research and more.
+Chapters end with thought-provoking journal exercises, learning tasks, and case examples, as well as a discussion of how each approach has evolved and is practiced today.Continuing Education Program (July 2010)5.DWS001: Distinguish Workshop Series—Managing Risk in Everyday Practice: The Ethics of Being a Psychologist in the Real WorldIn this intermediate workshop, the presenter takes sterile academic concepts of ethics and risk and applies them to everyday practice of psychology.
+The presenter will discuss key elements of risk management you can implement in your next clinical hour.
+Continuing Education Program 6.Thursday WorkshopsCE workshops held on Aug.
+7, 2014, will discuss PTSD, sports therapy, integrated primary care, play-based interventions, sexual orientation, high-stakes test accomodation, and single-session therapy.Continuing Education Program (August 2013)7.Creating OpportunitiesPsychologists have a large skill set that includes psychotherapy, assessment, consulting, teaching, research and more.
 They have ample opportunities to apply these skills in a number of settings.
 It is a matter of looking for opportunity or creating opportunities.
-Part of the Online Article CE Series (OACES).Continuing Education Program (April 2011)5.Suicide: What Therapists Need to KnowMental health professionals and the public should know that the suicidal state is almost always transient and treatable.
+Part of the Online Article CE Series (OACES).Continuing Education Program (April 2011)8.Presidential WorkshopsWorkshops for APA President Dr. Nadine Kaslow's presidential initiatives in health care.Continuing Education Program (July 2013)9.Suicide: What Therapists Need to KnowMental health professionals and the public should know that the suicidal state is almost always transient and treatable.
 Therapists can prepare themselves by learning to implement the tools and techniques that have been found effective to assess and treat suicidal individuals.
 Part of the Online Article CE Series (OACES).Continuing Education Program (March 2011) Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–9 of 9 for "Continuing Education Program"X related to "On Your Behalf: April 2010"